ARCCSS-extremes/climpact/README.md

 * If you are trying to use the wrapper scripts in Windows anyway, ensure your PATH environment variable is changed to include the installation directory of R.

-##  Documentation

-Documentation exists in the form of this README file, the [Climpact user guide](https://github.com/ARCCSS-extremes/climpact/blob/master/www/user_guide/Climpact_user_guide.md) as well as the source code.

 ## Having trouble?

 Search and/or submit an [issue](https://github.com/ARCCSS-extremes/climpact/issues).

 ##  Contact